PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 13. When the Scale out completed you can go to your Panorama and check if a new Firewalls is added to your Device Group
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/panscale.png)

+In case you don't find the reason why you didn't see any metrics or logs check the [Cheating Section](#cheating-section)
 <br/>

 # Congratulations!!!